-- (1) The licensee of a private hospital or dayprocedure centre must appoint a medical advisory committee for the facility. - (2) The Secretary may approve alternative arrangement for a facility to those specified in subclause (1) if the licensee of the facility - (a) applies to the Secretary in writing for approval of the alternative arrangements; and - (b) proves, to the satisfaction of the Secretary, that the proposed alternative arrangements will meet the functions and responsibilities of a medical advisory committee as set out in this Part.
+- (1) The licensee of a private hospital or dayprocedure centre must appoint a medical advisory committee for the establishment. - (2) The Secretary may approve alternative arrangements for a establishment to those specified in subclause (1) if the licensee of the establishment - (a) applies to the Secretary in writing for approval of the alternative arrangements; and - (b) proves, to the satisfaction of the Secretary, that the proposed alternative arrangements will fulfil the functions and responsibilities of a medical advisory committee as set out in this Part. - (3) The medical advisory committee is to be responsible for advising the licensee on - (a) the accreditation of practitioners necessary to provide services at the establishment and the delineation of their clinical responsibilities; and

-- (3) The medical advisory committee is to be responsible for advising the licensee on - (a) the accreditation of practitioners necessary to provide services at the facility and the delineation of their clinical responsibilities; and - (b) matters concerning clinical practice at the facility; and - (c) matters concerning the care and safety of patients at the facility; and - (d) any other matter relating to the safety and quality of services at the facility. - (4) The medical advisory committee must, as soon as is reasonably practicable, report to the Secretary any repeated failure by the licensee of the facility to act on the advice given under subclause (3) if the failure is likely to adversely impact on the health or safety of patients or staff. - (5) The licensee of a private hospital or dayprocedure centre must, as soon as is reasonably practicable, notify the Secretary in writing of - - (a) the name, contact details and qualifications of each person who becomes a member of the medical advisory committee for the facility; and - (b) the date on which each such person becomes a member, or ceases to become a member, of the medical advisory committee.

-(6) Despite this section, the licensee of a private hospital or day-procedure centre is responsible for the safety of patients at the facility and the clinical governance of the facility.
+- (b) matters concerning clinical practice at the establishment; and - (c) matters concerning the care and safety of patients at the establishment; and - (d) any other matter relating to the safety and quality of services at the establishment. - (4) The medical advisory committee must, as soon as is reasonably practicable, report to the Secretary any repeated failure by the licensee of the establishment to act on the advice given under subclause (3) if the failure is likely to adversely impact on the health or safety of patients or staff. - (5) The licensee of a private hospital or dayprocedure centre must, as soon as is reasonably practicable, notify the Secretary in writing of - - (a) the name, contact details and qualifications of each person who becomes a member of the medical advisory committee for the establishment; and - (b) the date on which each such person becomes a member, or ceases to be a member, of the medical advisory committee. - (6) Despite this section, the licensee of a private hospital or day-procedure centre is responsible for the safety of patients at the establishment and the clinical governance of the establishment.